-of locally ringed spaces, where all but $\ZR(X)$ are noetherian $\QQ$-schemes, and where the schemes in the bottom row are $\QQ$-varieties, such that the morphisms in the top row are the limits of the morphisms in the bottom row.
+of locally ringed spaces, where all but $\ZR(X)$ are Noetherian schemes of equal characteristic zero, the bottom squares are Cartesian, and where the schemes in the bottom row are varieties over $\QQ$ with $W_{\lambda,p}$ smooth, such that the morphisms in the top row are the limits of the morphisms in the bottom row.
+As in the proof of Lemma \ref{lem:approx}$(\ref{lem:approxxj})$ and in Remark \ref{rem:maincasesforapprox}, the inverse limits of the morphisms in the middle and bottom row satisfy the same universal property, and hence both limit to the morphisms in the top row.
 By Lemma \ref{lem:approx}$(\ref{lem:approxlj})$, we also have that